Welcome to Special Forces of World War 2

 Mission

 Special Forces of World War 2 is a virtual museum dedicated to the special and specialised forces of World War II.
 Our aim is to provide a comprehensive overview of the units and formations employed during the Second World War.
 This includes the operations they were involved in, the equipment and tactics they used, and the stories of the men who fought in them.
 The WorldWar2-SOF Virtual Museum is an ongoing research project.
+Articles are based on multiple sources from all kind of sources.
+We don’t write an article based on a single source.
+Sources are mentioned as much as possible.
 If you have any additional information you wish to share with us, please don’t hesitate to contact us.
 Of course, we will credit you in the article.

 “Never give in.
 Never give in.
 Never, never, never, never—in nothing, great or small, large or petty—never give in, except to convictions of honour and good sense.
 Never yield to force.
 Never yield to the apparently overwhelming might of the enemy.”
 Winston Churchill